What can I do if someone I know is being sexually harassed?

 - Know the resources.
 Sometimes victims have a hard time taking the initial steps needed to address the problem.
 You can help explain the resources to them or you can offer to go with them to talk to someone.
 You can also call one of the resources anonymously and explain the circumstances to gain a better understanding of the options available to your friend.

-- Encourage your friend, if they can, to write down what has occurred and gather any
+- Encourage your friend, if they can, to write down what has occurred and gather any documentation of the harassment.

 - Take good care of yourself.
 Supporting a friend in this situation can be stressful for you as well.
 Please keep this in mind and utilize a network of support for yourself that could include SU Counseling Services, 304-876-5161.